-18.13.10.
+18.14.13.
 Note Length

 A device to set incoming notes to a fixed, optionally tempo-syncable Length.
 Note velocity can also be set to a Fixed value, and notes can be set to Trigger either at the start (Press) or Release of each note.
+Additionally, Release notes can use either the Fixed velocity, the velocity of the original note On message (which is sometimes more consistent), or the velocity of the triggering note Off message (which not all hardware supports well).